-The locked account mechanism of WanChain eliminates the need for a trusted third party to conduct reliable cross-chain transactions, and is able to perform account management by itself without outside participation or credit endorsement.
-Without relying on two-way anchoring, and additional script extensions to identify and verify the Simple Payment Verification (SPV) proof.
+The locked account mechanism of Wanchain eliminates the need for a trusted third party to conduct reliable cross-chain transactions.
+Wanchain is able to perform account management by itself without outside participation or credit endorsement.
+Wanchain also doesn’t need to rely on two-way anchoring or additional script extensions to identify and verify the Simple Payment Verification (SPV) proof.

 All transaction data is transmitted into the node network of the original chain after reconstruction and integration on the Wanchain validator node.
 The format of the validator node is in line with the transaction type requirements.
 This process enables the operation and computation of cross-chain transactions to be completed on the WAN blockchain, without modifying original chains.
 Both private and public chains, even based on other platforms, can be integrated with WAN at a low integration threshold.